vegawidget/ggvega/dev/DSC-2019/dsc.md

 The ggvega package was created to translate from ggplot2 to Vega-Lite, inspired by the capability `plotly::ggplotly()` provides to translate from ggplot2 to plotly.

-Motivation for project was to have interactive graphics… take a ggplot and add selections

-This project has been supported by Schneider Electric and GSOC.
+This project has been supported by Iowa State University, Schneider Electric, and GSOC.

-One of the main goals on the Schneider Electric side of this project is to build & deploy visual components (in JS and HTML) that can be extensible to new data. (think “update-able” dashboards)
+The main motivation for project is to achieve a system that allows us to work in the familiar ggplot2 environment but also has interactive capabilities, such as linked brushing.
+Additionally, on the Schneider Electric side of this project, one of the main goals is to build & deploy visual components (in JS and HTML) that can be extensible to new data. (think “update-able” dashboards)

 This goal, being extensible to new data, has been a guiding principle when making fundamental design choices.
-This is one aspect to distinguished this effort from `plotly::ggplotly()` ([link](https://plotly-r.com/client-side-linking.html#statistical-queries-ggplot)):
+This is one aspect to distinguish this effort from `plotly::ggplotly()` ([link](https://plotly-r.com/client-side-linking.html#statistical-queries-ggplot)):

 > Compared to `plot_ly()`, statistical queries (client-side) with